psu-psychology/r-bootcamp/README.md

 1. Clone or copy the site locally.
 2. From the site root directory, run `rmarkdown::render_site()` from your R or RStudio console to generate the HTML, CSS, and JS files.
 The site resides in `docs/` and may be viewed in any browser.
-3. Or, to regenerate all the files anew, run `source("talks/make-site.R")` from the R or RStudio console in the project root directory.
+3. Or, to regenerate all the files anew, run `source("R/make-site.R")` from the R or RStudio console in the project root directory.

 ## Known issues

-1. `*.R` build scripts should run from `R/` directory in root.
+1. ~~`*.R` build scripts should run from `R/` directory in root.~~.
+Fixed 2017-08-11-15:27.